cloudflare/Cloudflare-WordPress/CONTRIBUTING.md

 * [cf-ip-rewrite](https://github.com/cloudflare/cf-ip-rewrite) allows to rewrite Cloudflare IP's in Application level.
 * [mod_cloudflare](https://github.com/cloudflare/mod_cloudflare) allows Apache to rewrite Cloudflare IP's with user IP's.
 It is not used in plugins itself but it maybe be a better alternative then `cf-ip-rewrite`.

+## WordPress Plugin Specific Details

+Cloudflare WordPress Plugin uses PHPUnit for testing.
+WordPress specific function are mocked inside [WordPressWrapper](https://github.com/cloudflare/Cloudflare-WordPress/blob/master/src/WordPress/WordPressWrapper.php) class.
+Everything under `src/` directory should have unit test written.

 ## Frontend Updates

-The plugins meaning the plugins may have different Frontend [versions]((https://github.com/cloudflare/CloudFlare-FrontEnd/releases)).
+Each plugin may use different Frontend [versions]((https://github.com/cloudflare/CloudFlare-FrontEnd/releases)).
 When publishing a Frontend release we copy the following files to other plugins;

 * `assets/`
 * `fonts/`